Generic filters

 Systems with One or Two Radio Mics:

 If you are looking to have just one or two radio mics in your church sound system this can usually be done fairly easily.
 One thing that can make a difference here is transmission distance and line-of-sight.
 If you're operating the radio mics within 10-15 meters of the receiver and the transmission signal doesn't have any obstacles (stone pillars, walls, the congregation etc) then consider the Sennheiser XSW 2 Series as a good budget option.
 If you're on a tighter budget then the Audio Technica System 10 desktop range provides an alternative.
-Both of these can be used without licence; the former in the deregulated 'Channel 70' and the latter within the 2.4 Ghz band.
+Both of these can be used without a licence; the former in the deregulated 'Channel 70' and the latter within the 2.4 Ghz band.

 Systems with Multiple Radio Mic Systems

 Quite often the need for greater quantities of radio mic systems is in proportion to the size of the church and congregation.
 It is common in medium to large size churches to require additional higher gain antennae, often distributed to all receivers.
-This is particularly the case where transmission is compromised by obstacles and / or a greater number of people (who act as good attenuators to radio mic transmission) or if the equipment is kept in a rack in another room or cupboard for example.
+This is particularly the case where transmission is compromised by obstacles and/or a greater number of people (who act as good attenuators to radio mic transmission) or if the equipment is kept in a rack in another room or cupboard for example.

-For more information about Licensing please read our Tech Guide on: Radio Mic Frequencies & Licensing
+For more information about Licensing please read our Tech Guide on Radio Mic Frequencies & Licensing

 Contact us today